AI-driven algorithms are expected to handle 89% of global trading volume by the end of 2025.

 The Data Revolution

-I remember reading about a hedge fund that was using parking lot satellite data to predict retail earnings.
-Think about that level of sophistication.
-The AI isn't just looking at price and volume anymore—it's building a real-time model of the entire global economy.
+One hedge fund used parking lot satellite data to predict retail earnings.
+The AI isn't just looking at price and volume anymore, it's building a real-time model of the entire global economy.

 The High-Frequency Evolution

 High-frequency trading (HFT) has always been the wild west of algorithmic trading, but 2025 is when it truly went next-level.
-We're talking about systems that can execute thousands of trades per second while adapting their strategies in real-time based on market microstructure changes.
+Systems can execute thousands of trades per second while adapting their strategies in real-time based on market microstructure changes.

-The crazy part?
-These systems are now incorporating machine learning models that adapt to changing market conditions within the same trading session.
+These systems incorporate machine learning models that adapt to changing market conditions within the same trading session.
 No more static rule-based systems that break when volatility spikes.
 These AI models learn and evolve as markets move.

 The Human Factor (Or Lack Thereof)